Akash3121/AWS-DVA-C02/Notes.md

 - EBS backup use IO, you shouldn't use this while application is handling a lot of traffic

 Root EBS voluems gets aterminated if ec2 instance is terminated

+EFS:
+- mouting 100s of instances acroos AZ
+- EFS share webiste file(wordpress)
+- only for linux (POSIX)

+- EFS has high price point than EBS
+- can leverage storage tier for cost savings